MetaNetX/MNXtools/doc/convert_manual.md

 **COMP_GENERIC**

 * The original compartments have been replaced by generic compartments MNXD1 and MNXD2 as in the MNXref distribution.
-* The connectivity of the network is likely to have been lost, if it contained more than one compartment.
+* The connectivity of the network is likely to have been lost, if it was containing more than one compartment.

 **REAC_MAP_OK**